vgarshin/gsom_tel_ai_bot/README.md

-# GSOM TEL YaGPT bot for Teaching essentials course
+# GSOM TEL YaGPT bot for an educational course
 Experimental AI bot based on [Yandex repository for Retrieval-Augmented Generation](https://github.com/yandex-cloud-examples/yc-yandexgpt-qa-bot-for-docs) with help of Yandex.Cloud services.

 ## Goal